-Visma.net is a cloud based business solution that supports the automation and integration of business processes.
+Visma.net is a cloud-based business solution that supports the automation and integration of business processes.
 It includes a set of integrated services such as Financials, CRM, and Expense Management.
 Read more on visma.com.

-nShift offers a new integration to Visma.net that enables you to integrate your system to Shipment Server and handle your shipments from Visma.net while taking advantage of nShift's extensive carrier library.
+nShift offers a new integration to Visma.net that enables you to integrate your system into the Shipment Server and handle your shipments from Visma.net while taking advantage of nShift's extensive carrier library.
 This integration uses Shipment Server and is different from the ERP integration supported in nShift On-premises and Ticket.
 The Shipment Server integration supports printing labels from Visma.net and both prices and shipment numbers are sent back to Visma.net.

 Content in this article:

 - Automation Actions in Visma Financials

 Ordering a Visma.net nShift integration setup

 A few things must be in place before you can integrate Shipment Server to Visma.net:

 - A Visma user to be used for the integration with the following roles: Financials Administrator and Financials User.
 This user should be created using an email that you have access to.

 - In Visma the logic is controlled by Automation Actions so you need a System Administrator account to set this up.